saumya/cordovaBackbone/README.md

 How its done:
 ---------------
+This is my personal experimentation result, if any better way is available, please let me know.

 ##loading
 First all the libraries are loaded except jQueryMobile.
 Once all the libraries are loaded, the defaults for jQueryMobile are configured.
 Then the first module loads jQueryMobile.
 ##routing